 The IBM Storage Support for Microsoft VSS and VDS automatically detects whether the NPIV is enabled.
-If the NPIV is enabled and functioning correctly, the IBM Storage Support for Microsoft VSS and VDS takes the appropriate actions during the various snapshot stages.
+If the NPIV is enabled and functioning correctly, the IBM Storage Support for Microsoft VSS and VDS takes the appropriate actions during the various snapshot stages as described below.